 - The North Atlantic Ocean, which did not previously exist, began to open out to the west, the land of Essex lifted, chalk hills were worn down and flints were eroded out.
-Billions of these flints were tumbled on beaches to form layers of sand and beautifully-rounded pebbles across our area. - Around 50 million years ago, in the Eocene period, a deep sea fed by muddy rivers spread across what is now Essex and London depositing a great thickness of clay known as London Clay on the sea floor, together with the remains of many plants such as palms and cinnamon, and animals including birds, sharks, turtles, and tiny horses.
-Atlantic volcanoes poured their ash into this sea.
+Billions of these flints were tumbled on beaches to form layers of sand and beautifully-rounded pebbles across our area. - Around 50 million years ago, in the Eocene period, a deep, sub-tropical sea fed by muddy rivers spread across what is now Essex and London depositing a great thickness of clay known as London Clay on the sea floor, together with the remains of many plants such as palms and cinnamon, and animals including birds, sharks, turtles, and horses no larger than a fox.
+Atlantic volcanoes showered their ash into this sea.